fossasia/loklak_search/README.md

 ## License

-This project is currently licensed under the The MIT License (MIT).
+This project is currently licensed under The MIT License (MIT).
 A copy of LICENSE.md should be present along with the source code.
 To obtain the software under a different license, please contact FOSSASIA.